pratmangalore/Project_Code/README.md

 # Project---EC239AS
-Git repository for EC239AS Project - Classifying imaginary actions from task based EEG data.
+Git repository for EC239AS Project - Classifying motor imagery tasks using EEG data.